Archive for ‘Oceania Travel Guides’

 Lake Tekapo Guide for Visitors to New Zealand’s South Island

-Guide to Franz Josef and Fox Glacier New Zealand Helicopter Tours and Hikes
+Guide to New Zealand Helicopter Sightseeing and Hiking Tours

 There are a lot of amazing adventures to be had on New Zealand’s South Island.
 Milford Sound and the Milford Track is something that every traveler should experience, the city of Wanaka is home to quite a few of New Zealand’s most infamous hiking tracks, and the city of Queenstown is known across the globe as the “adventure capital of the world”.
 However, none of these adventure locations in New Zealand are quite as unique or as special as the Franz Josef and Fox Glaciers on the west coast of the South Island.